 - Self-Service Password Reset (SSPR) allows you to reset your password at any time.
 Forgot your password?
 You can complete your password reset yourself with a security check once you have MFA set up – just head to www.office.com, enter your University email address and click ‘forgot password’.
 You’ll then be presented with a self-authentication screen.

-The biggest change is for our returning students who are used to just logging in with a password: it’s one extra step for logging in, but a much safer way to ensure that no one takes advantage of your account.
+It’s one extra step for logging in, but a much safer way to ensure that no one takes advantage of your account.
 The simple extra step is only required when you’re accessing your University account from a new device, a new web browser, a new location or you’ve not authenticated for 13 days.

 - Initial Set Up for Combined for MFA & SSPR